firebreath2003/MoreTurretsMod/README.md

-# MoreTurretsMod
+# *[More Turrets Mod]
-This mod simply adds more turrets with different mechanics and you can use them to  improve your defense.
+# *This mod adds various turrets to the game.
+Each turret is simple and has different mechanics.
+Use these turrets to improve your defense!